EnzoFantapieHamang/food-application_js/README.md

 # Food Application

- Food Application est une petite application Javascript qui permet de rechercher des repas via une API.
+ Food Application is a little application allowing you to seek recipes through an API if you want to cook for example.

 ## Installation